ntsw2001/tvsys/README.md

 └─ tvsys

 ## Introduction:
-1. 'api' is includes some functions for management.
+1. 'api' includes some functions for management.
 2. 'app_basic' includes basic functions.
 3. 'app_database' is designed for setting models.
 4. 'app_utils' includes some functions for authentication and others.